 Bring some order to your backpack by using packing cubes to separate and organise different items of clothing.
 Packing cubes not only make it easier to find your favourite pair of shorts when you need them, they also keep your clothes neatly rolled and as compact as possible, helping to maximise your packing space.

 The drinking water abroad is often unsafe to drink, so water purification is often necessary.
 Of course you could buy bottled water every day, but this is an added expense and also contributes to waste plastic which eventually ends up in landfill.
 So the most cost-effective and environmentally friendly option is to treat your drinking water.
-The Water-to-Go bottle removes 99.9% of harmful bacteria, viruses, cysts and protozoa found in water using an in-built filter in its lid.
-A much easier option compared to using chlorine and chlorine dioxide treatments.
+We offer a great range of chlorine and chlorine dioxide treatments.

 You’d be surprised at how often travellers become ill due to poor hand hygiene on their travels.
 Avoid this by carrying a bottle of anti-bacterial hand gel around with you.
 Hand washing facilities aren’t always readily available and if you’ve just been handling some dirty looking currency or need to wash your hands before tucking into a meal, you’ll be glad you have some to hand.
 A pack of wet wipes is another hygiene essential for travelling, great for cleaning your hands, freshening up after long journeys or getting dust off your feet and legs after a day of exploring.